ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 ## 18. Benefits of Automated Test Cases and "Testing First"

 Describe one benefit of writing automated test cases before you begin coding.
-Describe one benefit of having automated test cases dursing coding and/or after coding is completed.
+Describe one benefit of having automated test cases during coding and/or after coding is completed.
 (1 paragraph)

 ---
 -- end --